toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 #### Principle of Least Privilege

 Allow only minimum authorization, if someone asked.
-Don’t grant them all to be an administrator.
+Don't grant them all to be an administrator.

 #### Secure Defaults